 - Some partner universities require an international language certificate for students participating in exchange programs.
-If this requirement is not specified in the promo materials, you do not have to provide the certificate, but it increases the number of points of the contestant; - When applying to universities in some countries, the proof of a second foreign language proficiency is required.
-The process of obtaining a certificate of proficiency in a second foreign language is similar to that of obtaining an English certificate. - Some international language certificates are valid for a certain period of time.
+If this requirement is not specified in the promo materials, you do not have to provide the certificate, but it increases the number of points of the contestant; - When applying to universities in some countries (for example, Germany and France), the proof of a second foreign language proficiency is required.
+The process of obtaining a certificate of proficiency in a second foreign language is similar to that of obtaining an English certificate. - Some international language certificates (including IELTS and TOEFL) are valid for a certain period of time.
 Expired certificates are not accepted.